GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ## Creating a new function

 Functions are grouped into [extensions](/gdevelop5/extensions).
-They are the same as [the extensions that you can install for your game](/gdevelop5/extensions/search).
-You can see the list of extensions that the game has, as well as add a new extension in the [Project Manager](/gdevelop5/interface/project-manager):
+They are the same as [the extensions that can be installed](/gdevelop5/extensions/search).
+Extensions of a project are listed in the [Project Manager](/gdevelop5/interface/project-manager).

 ![](/gdevelop5/extensions/create/pasted/20230305-115305.png)

-Click on **Create or search for new extensions** on the bottom then on **Create a new extension** to [create a new extension](/gdevelop5/extensions/create).
-It's a good idea to have functions related to the same thing in a single extension.
+Click on **Create or search for new extensions** at the bottom.
+Then, select **Create a new extension** to [create a new extension](/gdevelop5/extensions/create).

 By default, extensions don't have any function.
-Add one by clicking on "Add a new function", on the left:
+Add one by clicking on **Add a new function** on the left:

 ![](pasted/20221118-093435.png)